 Experiencing app, website, or server downtime can be one of the worst situations any tech business can find themselves in.
 Having your applications fail or crash out of nowhere can lead to some serious consequences, both directly and in the future for your bottom line and business operations.
 For one’s customers, the situation is worse.
 Imagine not being able to access a critical application.
 But what is the actual cost of downtime?

 There are many ways to calculate the cost of downtime.
 One report from the Ponemon Institute in 2016 says downtime costs between $5,600 to $9,000 per minute on average.
 The impact of your service downtime varies from company to company, what its service is used for, how its customers are impacted, and much more.
 How long your downtime lasts will have the largest effect on the cost of downtime.
-There are data loss costs, productivity costs, and reputations costs.
+There are data loss costs, productivity costs, and reputation costs.
 Let’s go over a few of the costs of downtime.

 What is downtime?

 Let’s kick off this guide with the basics.
 Downtime is a term you may have heard in the past but aren’t sure what it actually means.
-Downtime is when your application, website, infrastructure or other network application system is out of service and unusable.
+Downtime is when your application, website, infrastructure, or other network application system is out of service and unusable.

 No matter what the cause may be, it’s something that every tech company is concerned about.
 Extended downtime has the potential to stop business growth in its tracks.
 You could lose both customers and reputation.
 Sound scary?
 Keep reading to learn about the effects of downtime.